 This recipe is really easy to make, but it does need a few days until the salmon is ready, so it's perfect for making ahead. and especially for entertaining.

 Best of all, you can customise the flavours and have fun experimenting.

-Gravlax, which is Swedish on origin, is cured with salt in the same way but the difference is the added flavours that can come from herbs and spices, which can really penetrate the flesh and give the salmon a spectacular aroma.
+Gravlax, which is Swedish on origin, is cured with salt in the same way but the difference is the added flavours that can come from herbs and spices.
+These can really penetrate the flesh and give the salmon a spectacular aroma.

 Like all fish, wild salmon can harbour parasites in its raw form.
 Aside from cooking the fish, freezing it for at least 7 days should also kill the majority of parasites.

 To be sure you can also buy sashimi grade salmon, which is safe to eat raw.

 The act of curing the salmon with the salt and sugar will stop bacteria from growing, but only cooking the salmon will remove it completely.

 If you are in any doubt, or are in a vulnerable medical group, please seek advice.

-For this recipe I used a frozen 600 g side of salmon in one piece, which will easily make 10 servings as a starter or 20 as appetisers.
+For this recipe I used a frozen 600g/1lb 5oz side of salmon in one piece, which will easily make 10 servings as a starter or 20 as appetisers.